Gurjit211/Project-1-Interactive-COVID-19-Dataset-Analysis-with-Data-Visualization-Power-BI/README.md

+# Project-1-Interactive-COVID-19-Dataset-Analysis
-#A visual, data-driven analysis of the COVID-19 pandemic's global impact, focusing on key metrics (cases, deaths) and geographic/temporal trends from 2020 to mid-2021.
+A visual, data-driven analysis of the COVID-19 pandemic's global impact, focusing on key metrics (cases, deaths) and geographic/temporal trends from 2020 to mid-2021.

 #Key Metrics & Highlights: